wprk/tech-test-full-stack-engineer/SOLUTION.md

 - Improve documentation, potentially add an OpenAPI library like Swagger for self-documenting API
 - Add infrastructure as code to facilitate CICD
 - Dont expose the id of jobs table and add a non-incremental id to prevent enumeration attacks
 - Implement either pagination or infinite scrolling to the JobLists.
-I built the functionality into the backend but ran out of time to implement it on the frontend.
+I built the functionality into the backend but ran out of time to implement it on the frontend
-- Use seperate routes for invited and accepted so that the state is persisted on refresh.
+- Use seperate routes for invited and accepted so that the state is persisted on refresh
 - Improve accessibility across the site but particularly with the Tabs component.
 A quick improvemnt would be adding correct aria labels
 - Add animations to tab active state and cards
-- Improved typehinting throughout both applications but particularly on the frontend.
+- Improved typehinting throughout both applications but particularly on the frontend
 - Fix issue with description hover where you can't immediately click a button as they move when you're no longer hovering